The HyperDev Manifesto: Ship Production Code in Hours, Not Quarters

 Give them an "impossible" timeline.
 If they say four weeks, tell them they have one week.
 If they say one week, tell them they have two days.

-Then—and this is the important part—give them full tool access and get out of their way.
+Then give them full tool access and get out of their way.
 No sprint ceremonies.
 No daily standups.
 No approval gates.
 Just "ship this by Friday."

 The Bottom Line

-Or you can acknowledge that the constraints that made those processes necessary have fundamentally shifted.
-Senior developers with AI assistance can build in hours what used to take weeks.
-Not because they're working harder—because the mechanical parts of development have been automated away.
+You can keep running two-week sprints and shipping quarterly.
+That's fine, safe even.
+Or you can accept that the constraints that made those processes necessary have shifted.
+Senior developers with AI assistance can build in hours what used to take weeks, not because they're working harder, but because the mechanical parts of development have been automated away.

-The question is whether you're willing to challenge your assumptions about how software development has to work.
+This is clearly possible.
+Teams are already doing it.
+The real question is whether you're willing to challenge your assumptions about how software development has to work.